tagohd/mono/Concepts/Magic/Magic.md

 %%

 # Can vs. Should
+%%
+sudoMajor:: Expanded on new magic idea mentioned in [[James's Excuse]] Priority:: 3
+#majorChange #unseenByLun
+%%

 >[!idea] Anyone *can* use magic, but few know it even exists
 >Maybe magic was only recently discovered, given that it exists on [[Mana Plane|a separate plane of reality]].
 Or perhaps magic users try to keep its existence a secret because of how dangerous it is.
 You know, the whole "tearing apart the fabric of reality" thing.